Ivan1931/furious-dtsp/README.md

   3272.13   3215.31
 ```

-Our null hypothisis $H_0$ is that our two algorithms have the same performance and thus sample mean.
-With a *p-value* of *0.04174* we can reject the null hypothesis that our results means have the same mean with a statistical power $\alpha$ of $\alpha < 0.05$ .
+Our null hypothisis $H_0$ is that our two algorithms have the same performance and thus the same sample mean.
+With a *p-value* of *0.04174* we can reject the null hypothesis that our result have the same mean with a statistical power $\alpha$ of $\alpha < 0.05$ .
 From this we can conclude that Erins solution slightly outperforms my solution.

 ### Explanation